git-moss/ConvertWithMoss/README.md

 ## 3.1.1 (unreleased)

 * New: Support WAV files in extensible format.
+* Fixed: Fixed issues with sample paths created on different OS.
 * Fixed: Fixed some issues with error message formatting.

 ## 3.1